2018 NAEd/SPENCER DISSERTATION FELLOWS

 Alyssa Morley, Michigan State University

-Alyssa Morley is a PhD Candidate in Education Policy at Michigan State University with interdisciplinary concentrations in Gender Studies and International Development.
-Through her research, Alyssa hopes to better understand how the lives of teachers intersect with education policies.
+Alyssa Morley is a Ph.D.
+Candidate in Education Policy at Michigan State University with interdisciplinary concentrations in Gender Studies and International Development.
+Through her research, Alyssa explores how the lives of teachers intersect with education policies.
 Her current work is driven by an interest in what it means to be a “teacher,” how these meanings are culturally produced, and how they interact with policy frames of teachers and teaching.
-These questions grow from Alyssa’s experience as a U.S. Peace Corps teacher in Malawi, where she taught for three years.
-Alyssa’s dissertation examines the intricacies of teaching in Malawi and was funded by Fulbright-Hays Doctoral Dissertation Research Abroad.
+These questions grow from Alyssa’s experience as a U.S. Peace Corps teacher in Malawi.
+Alyssa’s dissertation examines the intricacies of primary school teaching in Malawi and was funded by an award from Fulbright-Hays Doctoral Dissertation Research Abroad.
 Her Chichewa language training has been supported by a Foreign Language Area Studies fellowship.
 Alyssa holds B.A.
 Degrees in Anthropology & Sociology from Elon University.

-Given the competing imperatives assigned to education systems and teachers across the world, it is crucial to develop new ways of thinking about policy that acknowledge the complexity of what it means to be a teacher.
+Given the competing imperatives assigned to education systems and teachers across the world, it is crucial to develop ways of thinking about policy that acknowledge the complexity of what it means to be a teacher.
 This is particularly true in Malawi, where primary school teachers are viewed as integral actors in catalyzing student learning, promoting girls’ empowerment, and implementing health reforms.
-Further, teachers’ work in Malawi is animated by salient tensions: As a profession, teaching has steadily depreciated in status, pay, and desirability.
-Yet, as individuals, teachers are central to international development projects which often assume they are role models to youth.
-Policies thus enter into crowded discursive spaces around what it means to be a teacher; within these spaces, contested meanings of teaching shape how any one policy is enacted.
-Drawing on ethnographic data from Malawi, I aim to generate a novel way of interpreting teachers’ work as mutually constituted across multiple dynamic levels.
+Further, teachers’ work in Malawi is characterized by salient tensions: As a profession, teaching has steadily depreciated in status, pay, and desirability.
+Yet, as individuals, teachers are central to international development projects that assume they are role models for youth.
+This dissertation examines how teachers navigate the crowded and conflicting policy space of their work.
+Through employing the concept of “everyday creativity,” I investigate how teachers imaginatively operate with(in) constraints—often policy-generated—that shape their work and livelihoods.
+Drawing on ethnographic data, this study reveals the creativity of individual teachers, the shifting terrains of teacher-related policy, and how teacher lives and policy are interwoven.

 Cindy Nguyen, University of California, Berkeley